 Choose your favourite colours and away you go…

-For the ultimate natural look, swap paint for a simple clay plaster.
+For the ultimate natural look when it comes to bedroom wall ideas, swap paint for a simple clay plaster.
 As well as providing a rustic feel, it ‘breathes’, so absorbs excess moisture from the surroundings and releases it when the air becomes drier.

 Clay is also good at regulating temperature, so the space will be warmer in the winter and cooler in summer, making for a better night’s sleep all year round.

-The artworks we choose for our walls are often incredibly personal so the bedroom makes a good place to display them.
-There’s no need to stick to convention of one picture per space, so display them in the way that feels most natural to you.
+Bedroom wall ideas you’ve already come across will definitely include art, but have you considered displaying some on your walls?
+The artworks we choose are often incredibly personal, so the bedroom is a good place to display them.
+There’s no need to stick to the convention of one picture per space.
+Display them in the way that feels most natural to you.

-Start by laying your art on the floor with a tape that defines the boundary line of the wall, working out from the centre, until you have an arrangement that feels balanced.
+Start by placing your art on the floor with a tape that defines the boundary line of the wall.
+Then work out from the centre, until you have an arrangement that feels balanced.

 It might be a patchwork of sizes and styles or a more classic grid.
-Then, stand on a chair and take a photo from above – this helps you to visualise what the arrangement might look like before you commit to fixing it.
+Then stand on a chair and take a photo from above.
+This will help you visualise what the arrangement might look like before you commit to fixing it.